-There's a lot of variety across these six walks in Marlborough.
-For some you need serious grunt to get up a mountain and others you can skip along in jandals beside a river.
+These short walks vary in scenery and terrain from needing some grunt to get up a mountain to skipping along in jandals beside a river.

 Pelorus Bridge Scenic Reserve offers numerous tracks, taking you through ancient forest and to the edge of the beautiful Pelorus River.